89luca89/distrobox/docs/usage/distrobox-create.md

 	--init/-I:		use init system (like systemd) inside the container. this will make host's processes not visible from within the container.
-	--nvidia:		try to integrate host's nVidia drivers in the guest --compatibility/-C:	show list of compatible images
+	--nvidia:		try to integrate host's nVidia drivers in the guest
+	--unshare-netns:        do not share the net namespace with host
+	--unshare-ipc:          do not share ipc namemspace with host --compatibility/-C:	show list of compatible images
 	--help/-h:		show this message
 	--no-entry:		do not generate a container entry in the application list